 Why did I create this site?

 Discretionary Income.
 Try it sometime.
 It surely wasn't because I thought I was some master photographer.
 A big misconception about what I'm shooting is that I'm going to these places and planning shoots.
 I'm definitely NOT.
 Real photographers look at this page and know that I don't because I'd go to these places under better conditions, if I were really real.
-Aside from some night shots, I don't even use the tripod (I'll use a gorilla grip for max-portability).
+Aside from some night shots, I don't even use the tripod (I'll use a gorilla grip for max-portability and different angles).
 I don't even own any hot shoes for external flashes, for God's sake!
 I just have to work with ambient light (whatever light is available) and it if works it does, if not, oh well!
-I know, I'm trash!
-I'm just out and about, on vacation, visiting my peeps, at work or wherever, and whatever form of a camera I have handy, then that's what I will have to make due with.
+I'm just out and about, on vacation, visiting my peeps, at work overseas or wherever, and whatever form of a camera I have handy, then that's what I will have to make due with.
 So you see, I don't plan ANY shots I take, I take them as I feel, how I feel.
 I might accidentally end up in some of these places that end up in pictures here.
 I'm pretty spontaneous.
 So I'm really just shooting in the moment and making the most of whatever situation I'm given, wherever I happen to be.
 For this reason, what I'm shooting doesn't look professional, because it doesn't look formulaic, practiced or planned- but therefore doesn't look like what everyone else is producing!
 That is key.
 Quite honestly, wouldn't you prefer to live life like that?
 So I shoot according to how I live my life- RUN -N- GUN style, baby.

 Why do I shoot?